SpatialThinker: Reinforcing Scene Graph-Grounded Spatial Reasoning via Dense Rewards: SpatialThinker: Scene Graph-Grounded Spatial Reasoning MLLMs

 \subsection{Training Details}

-We build \textsc{SpatialThinker} upon two strong open-source multimodal base models: Qwen2.5-VL-3B and Qwen2.5-VL-7B \citep{Bai2025Qwen25VLTR}, using them as backbones for policy optimization with RL.
-No SFT is performed prior to RL training on our STVQA-7K dataset (Section~\ref{sec:data}).
-We employ GRPO \citep{Shao2024DeepSeekMathPT} as the advantage estimator as described in Section~\ref{sec:rl}, using a rollout size of $8$ samples per query and a sampling temperature of $1.0$.
+We build \textsc{SpatialThinker} upon three strong open-source multimodal base models: Qwen2.5-VL-3B, Qwen2.5-VL-7B \citep{Bai2025Qwen25VLTR}, and Qwen3-VL-30B \citep{bai2025qwen3vltechnicalreport}, using them as backbones for policy optimization with RL.
+No SFT is performed prior to RL training on our STVQA-7K dataset (\ref{sec:data}).
+We employ GRPO \citep{Shao2024DeepSeekMathPT} as the advantage estimator as described in \ref{sec:rl}, using a rollout size of $8$ samples per query and a sampling temperature of $1.0$.
 The models are trained with a maximum context length of 16,384 tokens.
 The rollout batch size is set to 512, and the global batch size is 128.
 We train for 75 training steps i.e., ~5 training episodes) on 4 $\times$ NVIDIA H100 80GB GPUs.
 Training time totals $\sim{13}$ hours for the 3B model and $\sim{15}$ hours for the 7B model.
+To assess scaling, we further apply the same dense-reward GRPO objective to a larger Qwen3-VL-30B-A3B-Instruct backbone \cite{bai2025qwen3vltechnicalreport}, trained with LoRA (rank 64) via the Tinker API, yielding \textsc{SpatialThinker-30B} (details in Appendix~\ref{sec:add_exp_details}).

 The models are trained on high-resolution image inputs ranging from $512\times512$ to $2048\times2048$ pixels, to preserve fine-grained spatial information.
 All model parameters, including the vision encoder, are updated during training.
-We use the AdamW optimizer with $\texttt{bf16}$ precision, a learning rate of $1 \times 10^{-6}$, and a weight decay of $1 \times 10^{-2}$.
-The KL penalty coefficient is set to $10^{-2}$ (Ablation in \autoref{sec:kl_abl}).
+We use the AdamW optimizer with $\texttt{bf16}$ precision, a learning rate of $1 \times 10^{-6}$, and weight decay of $1 \times 10^{-2}$.
+The KL penalty coefficient is set to $10^{-2}$ (Ablation in Appendix \ref{sec:kl_abl}).
 STVQA-7K is partitioned with a 90/10 train–validation split.
 Further details on prompts, SFT, and RL training setups, are provided in Appendices ~\ref{sec:prompt}, \ref{sec:sft_train}, and \ref{sec:rl_train}, respectively.
-Finally, Section~\ref{sec:rl_curves} illustrates how each reward component improves steadily under our multi-objective spatial reward, reflecting stable and interpretable learning dynamics.
+Finally, Appendix \ref{sec:rl_curves} illustrates how each reward component improves steadily under our multi-objective spatial reward, reflecting stable learning dynamics.

+\textbf{Inference Overhead.} As \textsc{SpatialThinker} generates question-focused scene \textit{sub}graphs rather than exhaustive scene descriptions, enforced by the count penalty and RoI-filtered supervision (\ref{sec:reward}), the structured reasoning adds only modest overhead: on average ${\sim}$120 additional tokens for the scene graph component.